RenderKit/embree/doc/src/api/rtcIntersect1.md

-intersection is found, the hit distance is written into the `tfar` member of the ray and all hit data is set, such as unnormalized geometry normal in object space (`Ng` hit member), local hit coordinates (`u`, `v` hit member), instance ID (`instID` hit member), geometry ID (`geomID` hit member), and primitive ID (`primID` hit member).
+intersection is found, the hit distance is written into the `tfar` member of the ray and all hit data is set, such as unnormalized geometry normal in object space (`Ng` hit member), local hit coordinates (`u`, `v` hit member), instance ID stack (`instID` hit member), geometry ID (`geomID` hit member), and primitive ID (`primID` hit member).
 See Section [RTCHit] for the hit layout description.

-If the instance ID was set (thus it is not equal to `RTC_INVALID_GEOMETRY_ID`), the instance ID corresponds to the geometry ID of the hit instance of the top-level scene, the geometry ID corresponds to the hit geometry inside the hit instanced scene, and the primitive ID corresponds to the n-th primitive of that geometry.
+If the instance ID stack has a prefix of values not equal to `RTC_INVALID_GEOMETRY_ID`, the instance ID on each level corresponds to the geometry ID of the hit instance of the higher-level scene, the geometry ID corresponds to the hit geometry inside the hit instanced scene, and the primitive ID corresponds to the n-th primitive of that geometry.

-If the instance ID was not set (thus it is still equal to `RTC_INVALID_GEOMETRY_ID`), the geometry ID corresponds to the hit geometry inside the scene, and the primitive ID corresponds to the n-th primitive of that geometry.
+If level 0 of the instance ID stack is equal to `RTC_INVALID_GEOMETRY_ID`, the geometry ID corresponds to the hit geometry inside the top-level scene, and the primitive ID corresponds to the n-th primitive of that geometry.

 The implementation makes no guarantees that primitives whose hit